 7. Store Some of Your Gold in a Safe Jurisdiction

-Because of the issues discussed above, you should store some of your gold in a safe jurisdiction where the power of politics is limited.
+As already mentioned above, you should store some of your gold in a safe jurisdiction where the power of politics is limited.

 Switzerland is one of the safest jurisdictions because they have seven presidents and a decentralized political system.
-This means that the states and the municipalities generally have a lot more power to make the rules on their own levels.
+This means that the states and the municipalities generally have more power to make the rules on their own levels.

 8. Always Store Outside the Banking System

 Physical gold is the antidote to the current system.
 The current banking system is based on credit, paper, and computer digits.
-The crisis that we are expecting — the reason so many people are buying gold to protect themselves — will be a massive banking crisis.
+The crisis that we are expecting and already seeing the sign of — is the reason so many people are buying gold to protect themselves — will be a massive banking crisis.

 Banks in the past have confiscated physical gold and cash, and there is always the possibility of a bail-in where all assets will undoubtedly be confiscated.

 This problem started back in the 1980s when banks brought mathematicians into the system who argued that they didn’t need all the gold on hand.
-They surmised that banks probably only needed 25% on hand.
+They surmised that banks only needed 25% on hand.
 So, banks began to lien out or even sell 75% of their gold.
-Some invested it into government bonds where they received a guaranteed return on the investment.
+Some invested it into government bonds, where they received a guaranteed return on the investment.
 Little by little, much of the gold in the banking system disappeared.